- Encounter with varied types of animals along the trails like blue sheep and Himalayan Thar

 - Day 9: Chhokang Paro to Nile (3,360m/11,023ft) 4-5hrs trek

-With an early breakfast we rejoin our trail, the trail is flatter as the valley opens up too.
-Through the trail we will come across many gazing land, mani walls, chortens and stupas.
-Nile is the last village heading north in the upper Tsum valley, the village is situated on the bank of the Shiar Khola and the village has numerous households.
-Once we reach our destination we will find a suitable camping site, on the grassy bank of Shiar Khola and camp the night here.
+With an early breakfast we rejoin our trail.
+The trail is flatter as the valley opens up.
+Through the trail we will come across many gazing land, Mani walls, chortens and stupas.
+Nile is the last village heading north in the upper Tsum valley.
+The village is situated on the bank of the Shiar Khola and has numerous households.

 - Day 10: Nile to Mu Gompa (3,700m/12,139ft) 3hrs trek

-Today is a short trek day.
-After breakfast we start to trek, the trail gradually ascends through alpine meadows along with Juniper and Larch trees.
-We soon will reach Mu Gompa, home to a very ancient and the largest monastery in the area.
-As we will reach there before dawn we will have enough time to explore the area, 30 minutes hike from there will take us to Dheron Gumba, several Buddhist nuns live here meditating.
+After breakfast we start to trek to Mu Gompa.
+The trail gradually ascends through alpine meadows along with Juniper and Larch trees.
+Soon we reach Mu Gompa, home to a very ancient and the largest monastery in the area.
+Once we arrive at Mu Gompa we have enough time to explore around.
+About 30 minutes hike from there will take us to Dhephu Doma Gompa where several Buddhist nuns live here doing meditation.
 We return back and camp on a grassy area just below Mu Gompa.

 - Day 11: Mu Gompa to Rachen (3,240m/10,629ft) 4hrs trek

-Today we descend to lower altitude; after breakfast we start to trek.
+After breakfast, we leave Mu Gompa behind and descend to lower altitude.
 After several days of trekking in high Tibetan landscapes we finally trek back down along Shiar Khola crossing the valley to Rachen Gompa, red roofed Buddhist nunnery.
-It is a very old monastery established in 1936, most of the nuns here join the monastery at the age of 7.
-We find a suitable camping site nearby and camp the night there.
+It is a very old monastery established in 1936 where the most of the nuns join the monastery at the age of 7.

 - Day 12: Rachen to Dumje (2,405m/7,890ft) 6hrs trek

-Today is also a descending day, after breakfast we steeply trek downhill.
-As we trek further down the climate gets warmer, we trek passing Shiar Khola, Laudang and Ghaughung khola until we finally cross a wooden bridge to our camp site in Dumje.
-We will camp the night there.
+After having decent breakfast, we steeply trek downhill.
+As we trek further down the climate gets warmer, we trek passing Shiar Khola, Laudang and Ghaughung Khola until we finally cross a wooden bridge.

 - Day 13: Dumje to Lokpa (2,240m/7,349ft) 6hrs trek

-We have an early breakfast and start to trek; the trail has many ups and downs today.
-We climb over some very deep gorges, pass some cantilever bridges and picturesque.
-We then descend on steep stairs to the Ghumlong on the river; we passed this point few days ago.
-From here it’s a final climb up through pristine temperature forest to Lokpa.
+We have an early breakfast and leave Dumje behind.
+Today we trek towards several ups and downs trails.
+We climb over some very deep gorges, pass some cantilever bridges.
+Then we descend on steep stairs to Ghumlong on the river.
+From here it’s a final gradual climb up through pristine temperature forest to Lokpa.